chiefmmorgs/Sentient-health-tracker-/README.md

 Aggregator: merges results into the final response.

 🧪 Example Use Cases

 Personal Health Assistant – weekly summaries & advice.

-Wellness App Backend – mobile/ web apps can call these endpoints.
+Wellness App Backend – mobile/web apps can call these endpoints.

 Research / Learning – a concrete example of multi-agent orchestration.

 Fork & Repurpose – swap health agents for finance, study, productivity, etc.

 🛠️ For Developers

 Fork it → build your own agent set in roma_agents/.

 Extend the planner/aggregator for new workflows.